ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Users can either build the HPC-stack on their local system or use the centrally maintained stacks on each HPC platform.
 For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.

-After completing installation, continue to the :ref:`next section <DownloadCode>`.
+After completing installation, continue to the next section.

 .. _DownloadCode: